thaonguyen19/codeu_project_2017/README.md

 easier input for messages between users (a textfield rather than pop up boxes).
 To make moves towards the final extension of integrating color-changing displays, the conversation panel colors can be changed by clicking the "Feeling Calm" or "Feeling Angry" buttons (methods written for buttons now, to be later called with our smart mood detection algorithm).
+Password field allows for safe password typing (using • instead of actual letters).

 Features added 20/4/17 --